-Just a couple of miles east of the lake you'll find the expansive Aspley Woods.
+Just a couple of miles east of the lake you'll find the expansive Aspley Woods and the adjacent Bow Brickhill Woods.
 There's 800 acres to explore with mountain bike trails and miles of footpaths.
 You can also pick up the Milton Keynes Boundary Walk in the woods.
 This long distance circular route explores the countryside, woods and villages surrounding the town.
 You could follow the waymarked trail north to Woburn Sands or head south to Rushmere Country Park.

 The Greensand Ridge Walk also passes through the woods.
 If you follow it east you will soon come to the splendid Woburn Park where there's a historic abbey and a deer park.

 To the west there's another nice circular lakeside trail around Furzton Lake.